 The College Student Conduct Board is composed of students selected by the Executive Committee of Student Senate and the Director of Campus Life, faculty members chosen by Faculty Senate, and administrative/staff members recommended by Staff Council.
 For each hearing, there shall be a hearing panel consisting of two (2) students, two (2) faculty and/or administrative staff and one (1) faculty chairperson.
-A panel member should disqualify themself or may be disqualified from hearing a case if they are personally involved or biased, or has prior knowledge of the case to be heard.
+A panel member should disqualify themselves or may be disqualified from hearing a case if they are personally involved or biased, or has prior knowledge of the case to be heard.
+If academic calendar restrictions impact the ability to form a conduct panel as outlined above, the Vice President of Student Affairs or Dean of Students have the ability to populate the conduct panel as necessary to proceed.
 The hearing panel must deliberate until a decision is reached.
 When consensus is not possible, a majority vote will decide the case.
 The College Student Conduct Board may impose any sanction contained in the Code of Conduct.